Justin Ogenia

-Justin Ogenia (born 5 February 1999) is a professional footballer who plays as a right-back for Helmond Sport.
+Justin Ogenia (born 5 February 1999) is a professional footballer who plays as a right-back for club Helmond Sport.
 Born in mainland Netherlands, he plays for the Curaçao national team.

 Professional career

 Willem II

 On 2 March 2019, Ogenia signed a professional contract with Willem II.
 Ogenia made his professional debut with Willem II in a 1-0 Eredivisie loss to Feyenoord on 1 September 2019.

 Loan to FC Eindhoven

 In the 2020 winter transfer window, Ogenia was loaned out to Eerste Divisie side FC Eindhoven.

 FC Eindhoven

 In October 2020, Ogenia permanently joined FC Eindhoven on a one-year contract, with a club option for a second year.
 However, he suffered a season-ending knee injury in his first training with the team.

 International career

 Ogenia was born in the Netherlands, and is of Curaçaoan and Aruban descent.
 He was called up to the Curaçao U20s for 3 2017 CONCACAF U-20 Championship qualifying matches in 2016.